Mihai Ralea: Early life and Poporanist beginnings

 A native of Huși, Fălciu County (currently in Vaslui County), Ralea was the son of a Dumitru Ralea, a local magistrate, and Ecaterina Botezatu-Ralea.
+The couple also had daughters, one of whom married the Gagauz politician Dumitru Topciu in 1944; another one, Eliza, married Hagi Anton, worked at the Radio Broadcasting Company.
 According to historian Camelia Zavarache, Ralea's ethnic background was non-Romanian: on his father's side, he was a Bulgarian, while his mother was Jewish.
 The family was relatively wealthy, and Dumitru had served as Fălciu representative in the Senate of Romania.
 His son was always spiritually attached to his native region and, later in life, bought himself a vineyard on Dobrina Hill, just outside Huși, building himself a vacation home.
-Huși was where he completed his primary education, before he moved on to the urban center of Iași, where he enlisted at boarding school (Liceul Internat).
-He was colleagues with another future sociologist, D. I. Suchianu.
+He completed his primary education at Huși (Târgul Făinii) School No 2, before he moved on to the urban center of Iași, where he enlisted at the Boarding High School, studying the classics.
+He was colleagues with another future sociologist, D. I. Suchianu, with whom he made visits to the café-chantant and planned to write his first book (a French-language study of human intelligence); both men took top honors in their respective class.
 The two remained personal and political friends for the rest of their lives.
 Another enduring friendship was formed on school grounds between Ralea and historian Petre Constantinescu-Iași, who became Ralea's main connection to the revolutionary left.